 After the computer is constructed, girls will discover that the Raspberry Pi “brain” of the computer has a Minecraft game that they play.
 Through the game, they build power-ups within the game through physical controls, switches, buttons, & lights.

 You can order one on Amazon here.
 It costs over $200, and ideally only 2 students work on it at a time.

-If you don’t want to make an expensive purchase, our Computer Expert Booklet has step-by-step instructions with activities that don’t require any materials other than a regular computer or laptop.
+If you don’t want to make an expensive purchase or do any planning, our Activity Booklet has step-by-step instructions with activities that don’t require any materials other than a regular computer or laptop.

 What do we do after your girls complete the activities?

 Well of course give them the badge to display proudly on their vest, they earned it!
 Additionally If you are like many leaders we want to award our girls when they complete something even beyond just the patch.
 One great way to show achievement is with a certificate.
 Don’t worry you don’t have to make them, I found a resource that has done all the work for you and all you have to do is print them and customize the certificates with each girl’s name, badge or award earned, date, and troop leader.
 Editable certificates perfect for awarding girls after earning a badge.